aragon/protocol/docs/8-testing-guide/readme.md

 This command will output the address of your new Arbitrable contract.

 Now, we are almost ready to create a dispute.
 The last step is to send some fake DAI to the Arbitrable instance so that it can pay for the court's dispute fees.
-The dispute fees are to pay the jurors for each dispute to be resolved.
+The dispute fees are to pay the guardians for each dispute to be resolved.
 For the testing instances, each dispute costs 30.87 fake-DAI (`30870000000000000000` with 18 decimals).
 Thus, you will need to make a transfer from your account to your Arbitrable instance.
 To do that you can use the Etherscan interface for the fake DAI instance linked in section 8.1.